An apocalyptic horse with glowing red eyes welcoming visitors? Check.

 3- The Swastika Runway

-After seeing all of the allusions to Nazi Germany, would you be surprised if the runways were shaped like a swastika?
-Here’s an aerial view of the runways and below is how the runways appear in Google Map.
+After seeing all of the allusions to N--i Germany, would you be surprised if the runways were shaped like a swastika?
+Here’s an aerial view of the runways and below is how the runways appear in Google Maps.
 Draw your own conclusions.

 4- Other weirdness